mantidproject/mantid/docs/source/techniques/ISISPowder-OSIRIS-v1.rst

     empty_drange12 : "12"
     empty_run_numbers : "1-12"

-For each drange an empty canisters and vanadium run must be listed with the associated drange.
+For each drange, any empty canisters and vanadium runs must be listed with the associated drange.

 Parameters